 Using your pension to take control of your taxes

 If all of these numbers are starting to make your head spin, don’t worry.
 Pension planning can be complicated, so you should determine whether making large pension contributions suits your personal circumstances.
-A financial adviser can take a good look at your financial situation and come up with a strategy designed specifically for your needs.
+A financial adviser can provide an assessment of your financial situation and determine a strategy designed specifically for your needs.

 More importantly, tax and pension rules can change at short notice, so it’s well worth having an adviser on hand who can keep on top of any changes.
 They can highlight anything that could affect you, and help you to respond accordingly.

 This type of pension planning strategy can be of great benefit to high earners who don’t want to be unfairly penalised by the idiosyncrasies of the UK tax system, and recognise the value of paying into their pension while they can.
 Using this income to make pension contributions is both an instant solution to a difficult problem and also a way to significantly increase your retirement pot.
 It can though, be a struggle to manage if you have high income levels, significant investments of hundreds of thousands and multiple tax vehicles.
 In this scenario it’s probably best to take advice.

 All authors have considerable industry expertise and specific knowledge on any given topic.
 All pieces are reviewed by an additional qualified financial specialist to ensure objectivity and accuracy to the best of our ability.
 All reviewer’s qualifications are from leading industry bodies.
 Where possible we use primary sources to support our work.
 These can include white papers, government sources and data, original reports and interviews or articles from other industry experts.
 We also reference research from other reputable financial planning and investment management firms where appropriate.